Le syndrome de l’intestin court chez l’adulte

 Definition

-Short bowel syndrome (SIC) is a disease of the digestive tract defined by severe malabsorption occurring following extensive resection of the small intestine.
-A small intestine is called short when it measures less than 200 cm.
-Since the majority of nutrients (carbohydrates, fats and proteins) are absorbed in the first 150 cm of the intestine, this explains the malabsorption associated with SIC.
-This malabsorption results in the presence of diarrhea and / or steatorrhea and can lead to malnutrition and metabolic changes which can be fatal.
-Finally, SIC generally requires the use of parenteral and / or enteral nutrition, because following surgery, the intestine often cannot maintain adequate levels of various nutrients and hydration.
+Short bowel syndrome (SBS) is a digestive tract disorder characterized by severe malabsorption occurring after a significant resection of the small intestine.
+The small intestine is considered short when it measures less than 200 cm.
+Since the majority of nutrients (carbohydrates, fats, and proteins) are absorbed in the first 150 cm of the intestine, this explains the malabsorption associated with SBS.
+This malabsorption manifests as diarrhea and/or steatorrhea and can lead to malnutrition and metabolic changes that may be fatal.
+Finally, SBS generally requires the use of parenteral and/or enteral nutrition, as after surgery, the intestine often can no longer maintain adequate levels of various nutrients and hydration.

 Etiology

-There are many causes of CIS in adults.
-These include, among others, surgical resection of a large section of the small intestine, Crohn's disease, cancer, mesenteric ischemia (the interruption of blood flow to the intestine), volvulus ( coiling of the intestine) and radiation enteritis (inflammation of the intestine caused by radiation therapy).
+The causes of SBS in adults can be numerous.
+Among these are surgical resection of a significant section of the small intestine, Crohn's disease, cancer, mesenteric ischemia (interruption of blood flow to the intestine), volvulus (twisting of the intestine on itself), and radiation enteritis (inflammation of the intestine caused by radiotherapy).

 Symptoms

-The main symptoms of SIC are diarrhea and nutritional deficiencies caused by malabsorption.
-However, the symptoms of SIS depend on the anatomy and function of the remaining small intestine.
+The main symptoms of SBS are diarrhea and nutritional deficiencies caused by malabsorption.
+However, SBS symptoms depend on the anatomy and function of the remaining small intestine.

 Resection (surgical removal) of the small intestine and malabsorption

 The small intestine is a section of the digestive tract comprising the duodenum, jejunum, and ileum.
-Depending on the part of the small intestine that has been removed, the effects on absorption vary.
+Depending on which part of the small intestine has been removed, the effects on absorption vary.

-With the resection of the jejunum, the number of disaccharidases, the enzymes responsible for the digestion of disaccharides (certain sugars, chemically composed of the union of two types of sugars), decreases.
-The reduction of these enzymes leads to a decrease in the breakdown of disaccharides, a type of carbohydrate of which lactose is a part.
-As undecomposed disaccharides are not absorbed, this can lead to lactose malabsorption and diarrhea.
+With jejunal resection, the number of disaccharidases, enzymes responsible for digesting disaccharides (certain sugars chemically composed of two types of sugars), decreases.
+The reduction of these enzymes leads to decreased breakdown of disaccharides, a type of carbohydrate that includes lactose.
+Since undigested disaccharides are not absorbed, this can cause lactose malabsorption and diarrhea.

-With resection of the ileum, the movement of intestinal contents is accelerated and the absorption of vitamin B12 and bile salts is reduced.
-Malabsorption of bile salts, involved in the digestion of lipids, leads to a decrease in the absorption of lipids and liposoluble vitamins (A, D, E and K).
-In addition, unabsorbed lipids and bile salts from the large intestine increase and can be altered by the action of intestinal bacteria.
-Altered bile salts can lead to malabsorption of fat and can lead to steatorrhea.
-Finally, removing the ileum also causes a decrease in the absorption of water and electrolytes by the large intestine, which can lead to diarrhea and steatorrhea.
+With ileal resection, the movement of intestinal contents is accelerated and the absorption of vitamin B12 and bile salts is reduced.
+Malabsorption of bile salts, which are involved in fat digestion, leads to decreased absorption of fats and fat-soluble vitamins (A, D, E, and K).
+Moreover, unabsorbed fats and bile salts increase in the large intestine and can be altered by intestinal bacteria.
+Alteration of bile salts can lead to fat malabsorption and may cause steatorrhea.
+Finally, removal of the ileum also results in decreased absorption of water and electrolytes by the large intestine, which can cause diarrhea and steatorrhea.

 Intestinal adaptation

-The gut of people with CIS usually undergoes adaptation following surgical resection.
-The degree of bowel adaptation depends on various factors including the length of bowel resection, the section of bowel that was removed, the condition of the remaining small bowel, bowel continuity, underlying disease, malnutrition and patient age.
-Usually, intestinal adaptation occurs when the ileum and large intestine are present, but there is little or no adaptation in the jejunum.
-Intestinal adaptation includes various modifications such as an increase in the number of intestinal cells, an increase in the size of the ileum villi, an elongation of the intestine, and changes in motility and hormonal changes.
-All its modifications have the effect of increasing the absorption of nutrients and thus limiting malabsorption.
-Intestinal adaptation usually takes more than a year and is supported by various elements such as enteral nutrition.
+The intestines of people with SBS generally undergo adaptation following surgical resection.
+The degree of intestinal adaptation depends on various factors including the length of the intestinal resection, the section of the intestine removed, the condition of the remaining small intestine, intestinal continuity, underlying disease, malnutrition, and the patient's age.
+Usually, intestinal adaptation occurs when the ileum and large intestine are present, but there is little or no adaptation at the jejunum level.
+Intestinal adaptation includes various changes such as an increase in the number of intestinal cells, enlargement of the ileal villi, lengthening of the intestine, changes in motility, and hormonal changes.
+All these modifications increase nutrient absorption and thus limit malabsorption.
+Intestinal adaptation generally spans more than a year and is promoted by factors such as enteral nutrition.

 The case of oxalates

-Oxalates are compounds that occur naturally in some foods and are normally eliminated by the body.
-However, when the ileum has been removed, the oxalates are no longer eliminated and are absorbed by the large intestine.
+Oxalates are compounds naturally present in certain foods and are normally eliminated by the body.
+However, when the ileum has been removed, oxalates are no longer eliminated and are absorbed by the large intestine.
 This increases the presence of these compounds in the urine and promotes urinary stones.
-Oxalates are found in foods like beets, spinach, nuts, tea, chocolate, strawberries, rhubarb, and wheat bran.
-People who have had ileum resection generally need to eat a diet restricted in oxalates, ensure adequate hydration, and take calcium supplements, which bind to the oxalates and allow their elimination.
+Oxalates are found in foods such as beets, spinach, nuts, tea, chocolate, strawberries, rhubarb, and wheat bran.
+People who have undergone ileal resection generally need to follow a diet restricted in oxalates, ensure adequate hydration, and take calcium supplements, which bind to oxalates and allow their elimination.

 Nutritional approach

-The nutritional approach for CIS in adults is to prevent water and electrolyte loss and to initiate parenteral nutrition providing all the necessary macronutrients and micronutrients (carbohydrates, fats, proteins, vitamins and minerals).
-This is because immediately after surgery, diarrhea is often very severe and people need to be fed intravenously (parenteral nutrition) to replace the losses.
-The fluids are then gradually reintroduced orally as the patient stabilizes and the amount of stool decreases.
-Finally, people whose bowel resection has left less than 100 cm of jejunum, as well as those who continue to have excessive losses of nutrients, water and electrolytes often need to receive parenteral nutrition throughout their lives.
-For people whose remaining jejunum measures more than 100 cm, oral feeding may be resumed.
+The nutritional approach for SBS in adults consists of preventing water and electrolyte losses and initiating parenteral nutrition providing all necessary macronutrients and micronutrients (carbohydrates, fats, proteins, vitamins, and minerals).
+Indeed, immediately after surgery, diarrhea is often very severe and patients must receive their nutrition intravenously (parenteral nutrition) to replace losses.
+Then, fluids are gradually reintroduced orally as the patient stabilizes and stool volume decreases.
+Finally, people whose intestinal resection has left less than 100 cm of jejunum, as well as those who continue to have excessive losses of nutrients, water, and electrolytes, often require lifelong parenteral nutrition.
+For those with more than 100 cm of remaining jejunum, oral feeding may be resumed.

 Nutritional recommendations

-Nutritional recommendations for CIS in adults who can resume oral feeding include:
+Nutritional recommendations for adults with SBS who can resume oral feeding include:

-- Have higher intakes of protein, which is generally well absorbed, and lower in simple sugars, which promote diarrhea.
+• Have higher protein intake, which is generally well absorbed, and lower simple sugars, which promote diarrhea.

-- Observe a diet low in oxalates after the ileum has been removed.
+• Follow a low-oxalate diet when the ileum has been removed.

-- Consumemultivitamin according to nutritional needs (e.g .: magnesium, calcium, iron, vitamin B12, etc.).
+• Take multivitamins according to nutritional needs (e.g., magnesium, calcium, iron, vitamin B12, etc.).

-Short bowel syndrome is a disease of the digestive tract that can have a huge impact on people with it.
-In addition, these individuals can have very different profiles depending on the anatomy of the remaining small intestine and the intestinal adaptation which varies from person to person.
-Therefore, each individual has different needs and professional monitoring for short bowel syndrome is essential.
+Short bowel syndrome is a digestive tract disorder that can have a significant impact on affected individuals.
+Moreover, these individuals can have very different profiles depending on the anatomy of the remaining small intestine and intestinal adaptation, which varies from person to person.
+Consequently, each individual has different needs, and management of short bowel syndrome by healthcare professionals is essential.

 References